tenferro

 | Backend/device | Where does computation run? | CPU, CUDA, or experimental WebGPU backend, with explicit transfer |

 Most code without autodiff starts with TypedTensor<T> when the scalar type is known at compile time, or Tensor when dtype must be selected at runtime.
-EagerTensor adds immediate execution through an EagerRuntime and optional backward() on scalar losses.
+EagerTensor adds immediate execution through an EagerRuntime, optional stateful backward() on scalar losses, and functional eager grad, vjp, and jvp transforms.
 TracedTensor adds graph compilation, grad, vjp, and jvp on traced graphs, symbolic inputs, and reuse.

 Get In Touch